Faculty Center Staff

 James F. Stenerson, Ph.D.

-Joe Seijo has been with CTLT for over 13 years and full-time at Pace since 1997.
+Joe Seijo has been with the Faculty Center for over 15 years and full-time at Pace since 1997.
 He is also an alumnus of Pace.
 As Assistant Director, Joe assists in all matters pertaining to faculty development and training, as well as overseeing the Instructional Design team at the center.
 He has worked with numerous faculty throughout the years to assist them in incorporating instructional technology into their curriculum.
 He also developed and facilitates a 3 part Teaching Online Certification program at Pace designed to equip faculty with the essential skills needed for online teaching and learning.
 Some of the areas of expertise Joe has contributed over the years inlcude web development, web conferencing, online media production and digital editing.
 In addition to facilitating our regular annual events and workshops, Joe participates in numerous committees dedicated to faculty development and instructional technology.

 Manager, Strategic Initiatives, Budget, & Instructional Support